-Earlier study on a plant Ase1 analogue, MAP65-1 found increased rescue rates of microtubules within bundles compared to single microtubules.
+An earlier study on a plant Ase1 analogue, MAP65-1, found increased rescue rates of microtubules within bundles compared to single microtubules.
 This study theoretically predicted that parallel bundles should display more rescues than single microtubules and that antiparallel bundling should induce more rescues than parallel bundling.
 This study, however, did not experimentally distinguish between parallel and antiparallel bundles (Stoppin-Mellet et al. 2013).
 Our methods allowed us to directly distinguish between different bundling orientations, where we did not observe parallel bundles to display more rescues than single microtubules.
 This shows that the ability of Ase1 to withstand “microtubule zipping” can be very specific to antiparallel bundles, however, our results do not rule out that under different (experimental) conditions Ase1 may also stabilize parallel bundles to some degree.

-Our results show that the presence of diffusible microtubule crosslinkers can suffice to establish enduring antiparallel microtubule overlaps, such as found in the midzone of mitotic spindles.
+In summary, our results show that the presence of diffusible microtubule crosslinkers can suffice to establish enduring antiparallel microtubule overlaps, such as those found in the midzone of mitotic spindles.
 In such context Ase1 can work cooperatively with other microtubule rescue factors such as CLASP (Bratman et al. 2007) or provide an alternative mechanism for selective life time enhancement of antiparallel overlaps.
 We speculate that the impact of diffusible crosslinkers on microtubule dynamics may be tunable by posttranslational modifications of either the crosslinkers or the microtubule surface.
 Such a tunability has recently been proposed for a seemingly related capacity of Ase1, namely the braking of microtubule sliding caused by molecular motors (Thomas et al. 2020) (REF Fu, C., Ward, J.J., Lo ̈ıodice, I., Velve-Casquillas, G., Nedelec, F.J., and Tran, P.T.
 (2009).
 Phospho-regulated interaction between kinesin-6 Klp9p and microtubule bundler Ase1p promotes spindle elongation.
 Dev.
 Cell 17, 257–267.).